namantoo/java-dsa/LinkedList/ListOfQuestions.md

 ## 2. Questions

 ### 1. [237.
 Delete Node in a Linked List](https://leetcode.com/problems/delete-node-in-a-linked-list/)
-- Understood deletion without access to head.
+- Understood deletion without access t o head.
 - Learned how to overwrite current node’s data with the next node’s.

 **Summary:** Deleted node by copying data of the next node.